Three Formations of Aragonite

 Like calcite, aragonite comes in an amazing variety of formations and colors.
 We often see it in three main color patterns:

 The white piece is a type of stalactite sometimes called “cave calcite.”
 These rarer forms of aragonite appear as clusters of colorless spikes or needles.

-The little brown piece is a Sputnik aragonite (no one seems to know why, except that the name sounds cute, and the formation looks vaguely like a wee space ship).
+The little brown-sugar-colored cluster is called a “Sputnik” aragonite (no one seems to know why, except that the name sounds cute, and the formation looks vaguely like a wee space ship).
 They are especially popular, maybe because they give off such a friendly vibe — sort of like a little mineral pet.
 There is also a banded brown/golden/white variety, which sometimes appears striped

-Blue aragonite has a very distinctive color, an eye-catching robin’s egg blue, and this piece has a really cool pick-up-sticks, coral-like formation as well.
+Blue aragonite has a very distinctive color, an eye-catching robin’s egg blue, and this piece has a really cool pick-up-sticks, coral-like mass formation as well.

 This abundant mineral is found all over the world.
 It’s great for grounding, and even for grounding other crystals.

 Care and caution: Some forms of aragonite may contain lead or other dangerous elements, so do not use aragonite to make crystal elixirs.

 2 responses to “Three Formations of Aragonite”

 Hi Jana!
 Thanks for your comment.
 You can purchase crystals from Ashley’s New Age shop here – http://mimosaspirit.com/